ibusko/stak/docs/source/stak/isophote/ellipse/faq.rst

 by such a simple algorithm.
 By increasing the threshold value the object locator becomes more strict, in the sense that it will not detect faint objects.
 To turn the object locator, set the threshold to a value >> 1.
-This will prevent it from modifying whatever values for the center coordinates were given to the 'ellipse' algorithm.
+This will prevent it from modifying whatever values for the center coordinates were given to the `ellipse` algorithm.

 **REFERENCES**